precice/precice.github.io/content/docs/configuration/basics/configuration-mapping.md

 Mapping configurations that follow a gather-scatter approach are always computed on a single MPI rank, i.e., the mapping problem is gathered on the primary rank (potentially moved to the GPU), and then a solution is computed.
 Thus, mappings using a gather-scatter approach are not suitable for massively-parallel runs.

 By contrast, distributed mappings solve their rank-local problem in parallel.
 In practice, this means that the configuration snippet above assigns multiple MPI ranks to a single GPU (with device ID 0).
 Since oversubscribing a device is typically undesired, use `gpu-device-id="auto"` to assign MPI ranks in a round-robin fashion to the available GPUs.
 Also note -- due to the different parallelization strategies -- `n-threads` configures the number of threads per executing rank, i.e., for a distributed parallelization, `n-threads=10` assigns 10 OpenMP threads to each MPI rank, whereas for a gather-scatter parallelization `n-threads=10` assigns 10 OpenMP threads to the primary rank only.

+{% version 3.5.0 %}
+Note that as of preCICE v3.4 the `rbf-pum-direct` executor only supports `consistent` constraints.
+The `conservative` constraint is supported since v3.5.0.
+{% endversion %}

 More details on the feature can be found in [Schneider et al. 2023](https://doi.org/10.23967/c.coupled.2023.016).